 So let’s forget about making BHO right now, and let’s look at the safety profile of BHO.

-How Safe is BHO?
+How Safe Is BHO?

+Now we know what is BHO but is it also safe ?
 If done properly by experts, BHO is ‘healthier’ than smoking flower.
 This is because you eliminate any plant matter from the equation.
 As we all know (or at least should know), smoking anything isn’t really ‘good’ for you.
 Not because of ‘what you are smoking’ but rather because ‘smoke’ harms our organism.
 Sure, cannabis smoke is far less toxic to human beings than cigarette smoke, however there is still some irritation being done to the organism.

 With BHO, we don’t have any plant matter at all, meaning there is no “combustion” and there is no smoke.
 All in all, this is a far more healthy way of consuming cannabis.
 This, of course, if you have purified the mixture.
 If we do have a lot of Butane residue, that can be a factor in relation to health.
 Inhaling Butane is DEFINITELY not something we should be inhaling, despite the fact that the vast majority of stoners already do so on a daily basis.